quicwg/base-drafts/draft-ietf-quic-transport.md

 do not meet these criteria.

 Note that a successfully associated packet may be a Version Negotiation packet, which is handled in accordance with {{handle-vn}}.

-Due to packet reordering or loss, clients might receive packets associated with a connection for which it does not yet have the keys to decrypt it.
+Due to packet reordering or loss, clients might receive packets for a connection encrypted with a key it has not yet computed.
 Clients MAY drop these packets, or MAY buffer them in anticipation of later packets that allow it to compute the key.

 ### Server-Specific Behaviors {#server-specific-behaviors}

-If a server receives a packet with an unknown connection ID, an unsupported version, and is long enough to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
+If a server receives a packet that has an unknown connection ID, an unsupported version, and a sufficient length to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.

 Servers MUST drop other packets that contain unsupported versions.

-If the packet is a supported version, and an Initial Packet fully conforming with the specification, the server MUST proceed with the handshake ({{handshake}}).
+If the packet is a supported version, and an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

-If the packet is a supported version, and a Handshake or 0RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
-In the event the server later generates a RETRY packet, this buffer should be purged.
-Servers MUST NOT send packets in response to these buffered packets until the Initial packet arrives.
+If the packet is a supported version and a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
+Clients are forbidden from sending Handshake packets prior to receiving a server response, so servers SHOULD ignore any such packets.

 Servers MUST drop incoming packets under all other circumstances.